NJ Online Casinos That Accept Paypal

 It should be noted that players hoping to deposit via PayPal must wield a PayPal account that is linked to the same email address as their WSOP.com account.
 This may prove to be a challenge for players who created PayPal accounts several years ago, and changed their primary email address since.

-Implications for Caesars Interactive in New Jersey
+How has PayPal worked out for Caesars Interactive in New Jersey?

 Looking forward, PayPal’s stamp of approval may push the envelope in states considering passing iGaming legislation, as it grants increased reassurance that legal gambling sites are secure and trusted places to transfer funds.